Plane makes emergency landing at Multan airport

 tap to bring up your browser menu and select 'Add to homescreen' to pin the The News web appGot it!

-MULTAN: A plane coming from UAE made an emergency landing after a bird strike at the Multan International Airport on Tuesday.
-According to the spokesman for the CAA, all the passengers remained safe and secure.
+MULTAN: A plane coming from United Arab Emirates made an emergency landing after a bird struck at the Multan International Airport on Tuesday.
+According to the spokesman for the Civil Aviation Authority, all the passengers remained safe and secure.
 The CAA spokesperson said that a bird collided with the plane’s engine, which caused emergency landing.
-He said that a special team of experts would arrive from the UAE on Wednesday for inspection of the plane.
-The plane would leave for UAE after technical inspection.
+He said that a special team of experts would arrive from the UAE on Wednesday (today) for technical inspection of the plane.
+The plane would leave for UAE after complete technical inspection, the spokesperson added.

-MULTAN: A plane coming from UAE made an emergency landing after a bird strike at the Multan International Airport on Tuesday.
-According to the spokesman for the CAA, all the passengers remained safe and secure.
+MULTAN: A plane coming from United Arab Emirates made an emergency landing after a bird struck at the Multan International Airport on Tuesday.
+According to the spokesman for the Civil Aviation Authority, all the passengers remained safe and secure.
 The CAA spokesperson said that a bird collided with the plane’s engine, which caused emergency landing.
-He said that a special team of experts would arrive from the UAE on Wednesday for inspection of the plane.
-The plane would leave for UAE after technical inspection.
+He said that a special team of experts would arrive from the UAE on Wednesday (today) for technical inspection of the plane.
+The plane would leave for UAE after complete technical inspection, the spokesperson added.